roe-dl/weewx-sqlupload/README.md

 does not matter which possibility you use here.

-You can set `profiling` to `2` in `skin.conf` to see how much CPU time each of the files consume for parsing.
+You can set `profiling` to `2` in `skin.conf` to see how much CPU time each of the files consumes for parsing.

 ### Overall performance